google/WebFundamentals/src/content/en/updates/2017/09/sensors-for-the-web.md

 {% include "web/_shared/contributors/pozdnyakov.html" %}

-Today, sensor data is used in many native applications to enable use cases such as immersive gaming, fitness tracking, augmented or virtual reality.
+Today, sensor data is used in many native applications to enable use cases such as immersive gaming, fitness tracking, and augmented or virtual reality.
 Wouldn't it be cool to bridge the gap between native and web applications?
 The [Generic Sensor API](https://www.w3.org/TR/generic-sensor/), FTW!